harshita-chaudhary/gail-donkeycar/README.md

 Use the following command:
     `python runDonkey.py`

-The pretrained model can be found here:
+The pretrained model can be found here: https://drive.google.com/drive/u/0/folders/1r7TlukKMspK2FxCYW77V7w5t6c3kQxGZ

+The two files are:

+1. Model: gail_donkeycar.zip which is the
+3. Expert dataset: expert_donkeycar_expert.npz

 ## Acknowledgements
 The base source code has been taken from stable-baselines repository: https://github.com/hill-a/stable-baselines.